 How to Start Your Supply Chain Procurement Career Today

 Watch the free introduction course to learn more about what a procurement professional is, how to break into supply chain procurement without a degree, and what the CourseCareers Supply Chain Procurement Course covers.
 The free introduction course explains the career path in detail and helps you decide if procurement is the right fit for your goals and interests.
 If you're ready to start, enroll in the full course for $499 or four payments of $150 every two weeks.
-Immediately after enrolling, you receive access to all course materials and support resources, including an optional customized study plan, the CourseCareers student Discord community, the Coura AI learning assistant, a built-in note-taking tool, optional accountability texts, professional networking activities, and affordable add-on coaching sessions with industry professionals.
+Students have 14 days to switch courses or receive a refund, as long as the final exam hasn't been taken.
+Immediately after enrolling, you receive access to all course materials and support resources, including an optional customized study plan, the CourseCareers student Discord community, the Coura AI learning assistant, a built-in note-taking tool, optional accountability texts, professional networking activities, and affordable add-on coaching sessions with industry professionals currently working in procurement.

 FAQ